SGhuman123/Tableau-Portfolio/Udemy Tableau/README.md

     - How to use paramters
     - How to create a tree map chart
     - How to segment data in a dashboard
-    - How to make my dashboard more interactice
+    - How to make my dashboard more interactice through adjusting the tooltip
     - How to create a storyline

 - Section 7: